blicktz/gemini25live_twillio_call/docs/aiagent_backend_docs/aiaigent_backend_TDD_phase1.md

 *   **FastAPI Framework:** Chosen for its high performance, asynchronous capabilities (crucial for real-time audio streaming and API calls), automatic data validation (Pydantic), and OpenAPI documentation generation, which aligns with the project's need for efficient development and clear API contracts.
 *   **Stateless Design:** The AI Agent will not maintain its own database.
 All persistent data (business configurations, call logs, user information) will be managed by the existing Web Backend.
 This simplifies the AI Agent's architecture, enhances scalability, and centralizes data management.
-*   **Google ADK with Gemini 2.0 Live:** Leveraged for advanced conversational AI capabilities, including real-time audio processing and natural language understanding, as specified in the requirements.
+*   **Google ADK with Gemini 2.0 Live:** Leveraged for advanced conversational AI capabilities, including real-time audio processing and natural language understanding, as specified in the requirements, with robust error handling and session recovery.
 *   **Twilio Integration:** Used for all telephony interactions, including receiving incoming calls, streaming audio to/from the AI model, and managing call lifecycle (hang-ups, recordings).
-*   **Render.com Deployment:** Selected for its ease of use for deploying containerized Python applications, managed services (like Redis if needed for caching API responses from web backend, though agent itself is stateless), and scalability options.
+*   **Render.com Deployment:** Selected for its ease of use for deploying containerized Python applications, managed services, and scalability options.
 *   **Web Backend API Consumption:** The AI Agent will rely heavily on the Web Backend's APIs (as specified in `webbackend_api_update_specification.md`) for pre-call verification, fetching business/agent configurations, and posting call logs/recordings.
 This ensures a single source of truth for business data.
 *   **Security via API Keys:** Service-to-service communication between the AI Agent and the Web Backend will be secured using API keys (`X-API-Key`), as already established in the Web Backend.
+*   **Robust Error Handling:** Comprehensive error recovery strategies for Gemini ADK failures, Web Backend API timeouts, and audio processing issues.

 ## 2. Technology Stack Selection